 Here are links to the CAS websites for some of the most common health care fields:

-Many of schools that offer advanced degrees and training programs in health care fields also require students to take an entrance exam to gain admission into their programs.
+Many schools that offer advanced degrees and training programs in health care fields also require students to take an entrance exam to gain admission into their programs.
 Some common exams that you might be familiar with are the Graduate Record Examination (GRE) or the Medical College Admissiontest (MCAT).
 You may have heard of these exams, but might not know their purpose.
 Many graduate and professional programs within health care use these and other entrance exams to evaluate prospective students' knowledge and skills in areas that are important to the profession, such as science, math, critical thinking and reasoning, problem solving, reading, writing, and many others.
-Some areas have their own specialized exam, such as the Pharmacy College Admission Test (PCAT) for pharmacy, which others use a more general test.
+Some areas have their own specialized exam, such as the Pharmacy College Admission Test (PCAT) for pharmacy, where others use a more general test.
 Some areas even accept multiple tests.
 Some schools will not accept test results if they are more than a few years old.
 It is important to research the schools that you are interested in attending and find out which tests, if any, they require students to take and when they prefer students take them.

 Here are links to admission testing requirements for some of the most common health care fields: